 - Member of the Pedagogical Committee, Faculty of Law, Management & Economics

 - Member of the Scientific Committee, “Research in International Economics and Finance” network

-- Principles of Economics, 1st year undergraduate students in Economics and Management (and e-learning), University Paris-Sud
+- Principles of Economics, 1st year undergraduate students in Economics and Management (and e-learning), University Paris-Saclay

-- Regional Economics, 3rd year undergraduate students in Applied Economics and 1st year Master program in Innovation & Business (and e-learning), University Paris-Sud
+- Regional Economics, 3rd year undergraduate students in Applied Economics (also e-learning), and 1st year Master program in Innovation & Business (e-learning only), University Paris-Saclay

 - Economic geography & Urban Economics, 2nd year Master program in Economics, University Paris-Saclay

 - Scientific co-director of the program “Globalization, Development and Environment” at CEPREMAP (CEntre for Economic REsearch and its APPlications), placed under the aegis of the French Ministry of Research to provide an interface between economic research and public administration.